genomicsclass/book/pages/exploratory_data_analysis.md

 <a name="boxplots"></a>

-### Boxplots
+## Boxplots

 Data is not always normally distributed.
-Income is widely cited example.
-In these cases the average and standard deviation are not necessarily informative since one can't infer the distribution from just these two numbers.
+Income is a widely cited example.
+In these cases, the average and standard deviation are not necessarily informative since one can't infer the distribution from just these two numbers.
 The properties described above are specific to the normal.
 For example, the normal distribution does not seem to be a